javak87/2025-06-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/03-parallelize-training.md

 - Move to the correct folder

     ```bash
-    cd 2025-06-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/code/parallelize/
+    cd 2025-03-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/code/parallelize/
     ```

 ---

 ## What this code does

-- It trains a [transformer](https://arxiv.org/pdf/1706.03762) model on the [xsum](https://paperswithcode.com/dataset/xsum) dataset to summarize documents.
+- It trains a [Transformer](https://arxiv.org/pdf/1706.03762) language model on [WikiText-2](https://huggingface.co/datasets/mindchain/wikitext2) dataset to predict the next word in a sequence.
 - **Transformers** is a deep learning model architecture that uses self-attention to process sequences in parallel.
-- **XSum** is a dataset for abstractive text summarization, containing news articles and their summaries.
+- **WikiText-2** is a word-level language modeling dataset consisting of over 2 million tokens extracted from high-quality Wikipedia articles.

 ---

 ## What this code does

 - Again, this is not a deep learning course.
-- If you are not familiar with the model and the dataset, just imagine it as a black box: you provide it with text, and it returns a summary.
+- If you are not familiar with the model and the dataset, just imagine it as a black box: you provide it with text, and it generates another text.

     ![](images/black_box.svg)